allegroai/trains-jupyter-plugin/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/trains-jupyter-plugin.svg)](https://img.shields.io/pypi/v/trains-jupyter-plugin.svg)
 [![PyPI status](https://img.shields.io/pypi/status/trains-jupyter-plugin.svg)](https://pypi.python.org/pypi/trains-jupyter-plugin/)

-TRAINS-jupyter-plugin is a jupyter notebook extension enabling users to push ipython notebooks to git repository, using the git [button](#Screenshots) added to the notebook toolbar.
+**trains-jupyter-plugin** is a jupyter notebook extension enabling users to push ipython notebooks to a git repository, using the git [button](#Screenshots) added to the notebook toolbar.

-After saving a notebook, a user can push the notebook to a pre-specified git repository.
+After saving a notebook, a user can push the notebook to a predefined git repository.
+The extension currently supports pushing to a predefined branch in the repository.

-Currently this extension supports commits to a pre-initialized git repository on a pre-defined branch.
+When clicking the *version-control* button:

-The notebook will be pushed to the git repository, based on the folder structure it is located in.
+* The notebook `.ipynb` file will be pushed to the git repository based on the folder structure in which it is located
-The notebook will also be converted to `.py` script and pushed together with the `.ipynb`.
+* The notebook will also be converted to a `.py` script, pushed alongside the `.ipynb` file
-Additionally, a `requirements.txt` will be created and updated according to the notebook imports.
+* A `requirements.txt` will be created and updated according to the notebook imports, and pushed alongside the `.ipynb` file
-The requirements file will also be pushed to the git.

-Examples of two repositories: "notebook1.ipynb" will be pushed to "repo1" and "notebook2.ipynb" to "repo2":
+For example, if you have two repositories:
 ```
 repo1/
 ├── .git